tedbarnett/Mbox-Converter/README.md

 # Mbox-Converter
-Python app to convert email mbox file to markdown format for use in AI and Langchain
+Python app to convert email mbox file to text/markdown format for use in AI and Langchain

 In order to make it possible to "talk to yourself" with AI, you first need a reliable source of text that represents your "voice".
 One great source for that might be your own Sent Emails over the last few years.